top of page

 7% (food, books, etc.)

-Certain services can be exempt or zero-rated.
+Certain services may be exempt or zero-rated.

 France